 We arrived in Port Elizabeth mid-morning and were greeted at the airport by Nick Bowker and his brother Rob Bowker.

 Even though the weather this day wasn’t the best, we still saw so many animals of trophy quality.
-But decided against shooting any given, we would have 7 days of hunting in front of us.
+But we decided against shooting any animals; we would have seven days of hunting.
 And given the number of animals we saw, we felt very comfortable passing on some quality animals.
 Knowing we would have more opportunities.

-Upon our return to the lodge, we enjoyed a fantastic steak dinner, along with some outstanding South African wine and a few beers/cocktails.
+Returning to the lodge, we enjoyed a fantastic steak dinner, outstanding South African wine, and a few beers/cocktails.